xueqooy/XPlayback/README.md

  **8. Directly use the player:**

- If you want to manage the player yourself and do not want the player to be reused or removed when not needed, you can directly use the `HybridMediaPlayer` or `EmbedVideoPlayer`, which provide direct playback functionality.
+ If you want to manage the player yourself and do not want the player to be shared or removed when not needed, you can directly use the `HybridMediaPlayer` or `EmbedVideoPlayer`, which provide direct playback functionality.

  ```swift
  // Play video or audio